nicojourdain/nicojourdain.github.io/projects_dir/trois_as_results.md

 {:/}

 ---
-**January 2019 - New paper on simulating and parameterizing ice/ocean interactions**
+**May 2019 - New paper on simulating and parameterizing ice/ocean interactions**

 In this new paper in GMD led by Lionel Favier, we present the new Elmer/Ice-NEMO ice-ocean coupled model, and we use it to evaluate sub-ice-shelf melt parameterizations implemented in Elmer/Ice.
 These parameterizations include...
 [[Read more]]({{site.url}}projects_dir/trois_as_results_8)